 Generic stages (structure) A Postcard Grammatical Features Dear Nan, Introduction that provides orientation We are having a great holiday here on the Gold Coast .
 Yesterday we went to Movie World.
 Proper Nouns Sequence of When we got up in the morning , it looked like rain.
 After a while the clouds disappeared and it became a sunny day.
-We then decided to go to Movie World . events that retells the events in the The first ride I went on was Lethal Weapon.
+We then decided to go to Movie World . events that The first ride I went on was Lethal Weapon.
 Next I saw the Police Academy show.
+After that I had lunch as I was really Words showing the orders of

+retells the hungry.
+Meanwhile, Mum and Kelly queued for the Batman events

+events in the ride.

-After that I had lunch as I was really hungry.
-Meanwhile, Mum and Kelly queued for the Batman ride.
-Words showing the orders of events order they occurred About one o'clock we got a light shower of rain but it cleared up soon after.
-We then went on all the other rides followed by the studio tour.
-Past Tense It was a top day.
+order they About one o'clock we got a light shower of rain but it cleared up soon after.
+We then went on all the other rides followed

+occurred by the studio tour.
+Past Tense

+It was a top day.
 See you when we get back.

+Love

-Conclusion Love Sam
+Conclusion Sam